 Members of the City of Albany Redistricting Commission

 The commission will make recommendations if necessary to change the ward boundary maps for the City based on Census data.
 The commission remains committed to making sure that all residents receive the equal protection afforded under the Fourteenth Amendment of the United States and there is equality and equity in the wards of the city guaranteeing the one person one vote concept in Article 1, Sections I and II of the New York State Constitution.

 Meeting the Commissioners

-Dylan Carey - A resident of Albany for more than 10 years, Dylan is a graduate of SUNY Albany with a Master's Degree in City and Regional Planning from Brooklyn's Pratt Institute, Dylan now works as Project Director for Parks & Trails New York, a statewide environmental non-profit.
+Dylan Carey is a resident of Albany for more than 10 years, Dylan is a graduate of SUNY Albany with a Master's Degree in City and Regional Planning from Brooklyn's Pratt Institute, Dylan now works as Project Director for Parks & Trails New York, a statewide environmental non-profit.
 Dylan previously worked for New York City’s Office of Management and Budget, the Pratt Center for Community Development, and the Office of Congressman Paul Tonko.
 Dylan lives in the Pine Hills neighborhood with his cat, Freya, and his dog, Marty.

 Dale Getto has had a 30+ year career in service to the City School District of Albany, beginning as a Special Education Teacher at Giffen Elementary School and concluding her tenure in 2018 as the Principal of Albany High School.
 Her motto has always been “think global, act local” and over time has volunteered her time on causes as diverse as managing a Little League Softball team at Krank Park for many years, organizing for local ordinances and candidates in addition to more traditional structures such as membership on the Police Chief Search Committee, Charter Commission(s) and currently the Public Education Government TV Oversight Board.
 Dale can be seen regularly walking around Buckingham Pond with her wife Barbara and two dogs, Royce and Woody.